terraform-google-modules/terraform-google-network/examples/simple_project/README.md

 This example configures a single simple VPC inside of a project.

-This VPC has two subnets, with no secondary ranges.
+This VPC has three subnets, with no secondary ranges.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs